willGraham01/ARC-DnD/character_creation/guide/race.md

 It might also make you fluent in one or more languages.
 Make sure to write these down on your character sheet.

+It's possible that your race and class might give you access to the _same_ skill proficiencies.
+In which case, you might want to go back and swap around the skills that you take from your class.
+It's also very common for them to provide some overlap in armour, weapon, and tool proficiencies too - these tend to be unavoidable so don't worry too much about them.

 ## Record any Racial Features or Spells

 Finally, your race might provide some special features (like the half-orc's "relentless") or some innate spellcasting (like the tiefling's "hellish rebuke").